heroku/sudo-sandwich/README.md

 heroku addons:create sudo-sandwich
 ```

-To test the app yourself, you can deploy it using this button:
+To test the app yourself, you can use this button:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)